Use Basic Auth to connect Tango API

 Although we still support Basic Authentication (Auth), we strongly encourage you to use OAuth 2.0 with Tango API.
-Basic Auth uses authentication.
-It identifies you as the correct person with the online account credentials.
-Basic Auth requires your credentials to gain access to your platform.
+Basic Auth is less secure compared to OAuth.
+It relies on platform name and API key to identify you as the correct person with the online account credentials.

 Note:

-To enable Tango API keys for your Tango platform, contact your Customer Success Manager (CSM) or [email protected] .
-You need the Tango portal integration rights.
+To enable Tango API keys for your production Tango platform, contact your Customer Success Manager (CSM) or [email protected] .
+You need the Tango API Key permission in the portal to access the API credentials.
 See how to Sign in to the Tango portal .
 If you don't have an account with Tango, see how to set up an account .

 Best practices: